 Below is a list of the special projects the PropellerSafety.com is working on, in addition to maintaining our existing web site, recording propeller accidents on our Media Coverage of Propeller Accidents Blog, and other elements of our mission.

-Many of the projects are already well underway, but we will not complete all them in 2017, some will be carried over and others will be replaced by new projects, but this is our current agenda as of mid 2017.
+Many of the projects are already well underway, but we will not complete all them in 2019, some will be carried over and others will be replaced by new projects, but this is our current agenda as of early 2019.